 Choose energy efficient appliances

-Use the household energy rating system to buy and use efficient appliances.
-Those with a high start rating will save you money over the life of the appliance.
+Use the household energy rating system to use more efficient appliances.
+Those with a high star rating will save you money over the life of the appliance.

 Heating and cooling is responsible for on average 43% of a home’s energy costs.
 Therefore, maximising the efficiency of this system, and effectively draught proofing and insulating your home is key to saving costs and improving home comfort in the warmer, colder months.